Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 CryptoCommodities are a specialization of Utility Tokens, built on top of a fungible asset to create a Currency Token.
 CryptoCommodities capture the underlying asset economic value to deliver the 3 main functions of money in the same Currency Token.

-CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/cryptocommodities_scope3.svg" width="100%"></img>
 </div>
 <br/>

+CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.

 CryptoCommodities are designed to be applied in both, local or international scopes, as long as there is enough supply in the scope of application.
 CryptoCommodities promote an atmosphere of investment and entrepreneurship to empower citizens to solve their own problems.

 ### 2.2.
 Ecosystem

 The CryptoCommodities are designed to create real economy projects.
-The project is based on a fungible asset that can be extracted, manufactured and/or transformed, commercialized and/or provide services.
+The project is based on a fungible asset that can be extracted, manufactured and/or transformed, commercialized and/or  serviced.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem.svg" width="100%"></img>